AmazingAmpharos/OoT-Randomizer/README.md

 #### Bug Fixes
 * Limit Kokiri Tunic RGB values in Glitched Logic to prevent Weirdshot crashes.
 * Prevent an errant `@` from showing up in Triforce Hunt.
+* Allow playthrough to collect a second 'Bottle with Letter' as its first empty bottle.

 #### Other Changes
 * Performance improvements to seed generation.